aarsonline/aarsonline.github.io/class2/sep/README.md

 Unlike most Class II synthetases, SepRS exists as a homotetramer (Fukunaga and Shigeyuki 2007).
 The tetramer binds two tRNACys molecules and functions via half-of-the-sites activity (Hauenstein et al., 2008).

 In certain methanogenic archaea, the standard Class I [CysRS](/class1/cys/) is absent.
-To encode cysteine in these organisms, SepRS charges tRNA$^\text{Cys}$ with o-phosphoserine (Sep), to form Sep-tRNA$^\text{Cys}$.
+To encode cysteine in these organisms, SepRS charges tRNA$^\text{Cys}$ with O-phosphoserine (Sep), to form Sep-tRNA$^\text{Cys}$.
 This intermediate is then converted to Cys-tRNA$^\text{Cys}$ by a pyridoxyl phosphate-dependent enzyme, Sep-tRNA:Cys-tRNA synthase (SepCysS) (Sauerwald et al. 2005).
 In ancestral methanogens, a third protein, SepCysE, forms a bridge between SepRS and SepCysS to create a ternary complex named the transsulfursome (Liu et al., 2014; Chen et al., 2017).
 The route to biosynthesis of cysteine in methanogens also depends on the activity of SepCysS (Sauerwald et al., 2005; Rauch et al., 2017; Mukai et al., 2022).

 ## Structure